 In Riga one of those places is Café Osiris.
-Considering the city’s history, Café Osiris’ 20 years of service is noteworthy characteristic.
-As café’s co-owner Andrejs Žagars states: “Unfortunately, Riga doesn’t have any cultural heritage of pre-war or post-war cafes, as it is in other European cities.
-Riga doesn’t even have such heritage from the ‘50s or the ‘60s or the time Latvia gained its independence 20 years ago.
+Considering the city’s history, Café Osiris’ many years of service is noteworthy characteristic.
+As café’s co-owner Andrejs Žagars stated: “Unfortunately, Riga doesn’t have any cultural heritage of pre-war or post-war cafes, as it is in other European cities.
+Riga doesn’t even have such heritage from the ‘50s or the ‘60s or the time Latvia regained its independence.
 Probably Café Osiris is the only café that reflects part of Riga as it was at the beginning of the ’90s.
 This place with its appearance and historical record, is an authentic proof of the time, when Riga was changing, when Latvia was changing.
 Café Osiris is one of the constant and everlasting things that shape Riga.”

 However, no doubt that during its two-decade existence, Café Osiris has been the birthplace of many successful collaborations, the results of which have echoed in Riga’s cultural life and elsewhere.
 New acquaintances and old friends have met here – Café Osiris is a place where most of the customers – politicians, artists, musicians, entrepreneurs and actors – know each other.
 It is a place where intellectual conversations alter with the most frenetic talks “outside the box” during late bohemian dinners.
 Those, who have visited the café once, return again and again, and become closer with Riga’s social life’s elite.